facebook/relay/website/docs/guides/persisted-queries.md

 This only makes sense for universal applications i.e. if your client and server code are in a single project and you run them both together on localhost during development.
 Furthermore, in order for the server to pick up changes to the `queryMap.json`, you'll need to have server side hot-reloading set up.
-The details on how to set this up is out of the scope of this document.
+The details on how to set this up are out of the scope of this document.

 </OssOnly>